Sky Tonight

 Where is NGC1360 right now?

 NGC1360 is located in the constellation Fornax.
-Although it is currently above the horizon at an altitude of 7 degrees, NGC1360 is not visible because it is daytime.
+It is currently above the horizon at an altitude of 16° toward the south-east, with an apparent magnitude of 9.40.

 TimeElevation